ucsb-cs48-w19/4pm-sleep-scheduler/README.md

 Install NodeJS  https://nodejs.org/en/download/

+Note: For the app to run properly, it must be run on an iPhone due to it using iOS-dependent features.

 ### Installation Steps

 For Developers:

-npm install
+* Clone the github repository into an empty folder
+* Navigate into the 4pm-sleep-scheduler folder

-npm start
+* Run the command npm install, then npm start

-Then, with iphone that has expo installed as an app, go to your camera app and scan the QR code.
+Then, with iPhone that has expo installed as an app, go to your camera app and scan the QR code.
 This will prompt you to open expo and the app should be running there.

+Note: In order for the app to run properly, you MUST be on the same wifi as the computer with the QR code.

 ## Functionality

-Enter in a time that you want to wake up the next day.
-Our app will return the time you should go to sleep the night before so you can get optimal hours of sleep.
-Press button to set alert, and a pop up alert will show up at your bedtime.
+Enter in a time that you want to wake up the next day, and our app will return the time you should go to sleep the night before so you can get the optimal number of hours of sleep.

+Pressing the button will set an alarm, as well as a pop-up that informs you to which time the alarm is set.
+Once that time is reached, a pop-up alert will show up in the app to inform you that it is time to go to sleep.

 ## Known Problems

 - Currently has debugging text on the left side (True or false flags)
 - Alarm changes as you scroll through the time picker wheel.